Consumers or Businesses – who is going to be your target audience?

 BABA is represented by several eCommerce platforms each with its own strengths and peculiarities to successfully cover different customer segments:

-But here, we’ll focus only on Alibaba.com and Aliexpress.com.
+But here, we’ll focus only on Alibaba and Aliexpress.

 Alibaba is a business-to-business marketplace where overseas businesses order large volumes of products manufactured specifically for them.